Other Geologic Hazards

 For risk assessment and insurance information for homeowners, see DEP’s Mine Subsidence resources.

 Flooding is well known as a hazard across Pennsylvania.
-Although flooding is controlled by the landscape and precipitation, it is the use of the land and its modification that tend to worsen flooding situations.
+Although it is influenced by the landscape and precipitation, modification and use of the land by humans can worsen flooding and put more people and structures at risk.

 Pennsylvania flood resources include: